phfdonda/frontend-challenge/README.md

 ## Testing

-For testing I used the packages `Jest` and `Puppeteer` for integration testing.
+For testing I used the package `Nightwatch` for integration testing.

 For the test to work the server must be online.
 For you to run tests on the project yourself, cd into the project root folder and run `npm start`.
 In another terminal window, run `npm test`.